How to Season a Carbon Steel Pan: 3 Methods Compared

 Steps:

-3. Add approx. ¼ tsp of high smoke point oil to the cooking surface and coat only the inside of the pan if you have a Strata Carbon Clad pan.
-If you have a traditional solid carbon steel pan, you will want to coat the outside of the pan also.
+Add approx. ¼ tsp of high smoke point oil to the cooking surface and coat only the inside of the pan if you have a Strata Carbon Clad pan.
+If you have a traditional solid carbon steel pan, you will want to coat the outside of the pan, too.

-8. Leave the pan on for about 8-10 min on the stove top (traditional solid carbon steel pans may need a little extra time).
-Your pan may lightly smoke, if it’s smoking heavily, turn down the temperature a little.
+Leave the pan on for about 10-15 min on the stove top or until you see the oil starts to appear more matte (traditional solid carbon steel pans may need a little extra time).

-9. At this point turn of the burner and let the pan cool down on it's own.
+At this point turn off the burner and let the pan cool down on it's own.

 You now have your first layer of seasoning.
 For best results, repeat for a second coat, or start cooking!
-Since this is a pretty quick method, the first layers tends to be more "delicate" then the other methods.
+Since this is a pretty quick method, the first layers tend to be more "delicate" than the other methods.

 Good for any stove type but requires more ingredients.